hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 and transaction family specific.
 When implementing a transaction handler the binary serialization protocol is up to the implementer.

+{% elif language == 'Rust' %}
+``apply`` gets called with two arguments, ``request`` and ``context``.
+``request`` holds the command that is to be executed (e.g. taking a space or creating a game), while ``context`` contains information about the current state of the game (e.g. the board layout and whose turn it is).

+The transaction contains payload bytes that are opaque to the validator core, and transaction family specific.
+When implementing a transaction handler the binary serialization protocol is up to the implementer.

 {% else %}
 ``apply`` gets called with two arguments, ``transaction`` and ``context``.
 The argument ``transaction`` is an instance of the class